 Most talked about challenge: Improving alignment and breaking down silos

-One theme kept coming up across multiple C3 sessions: how to improve alignment and break down silos among teams when it comes to SEO.
+One theme kept coming up across multiple C3 sessions: how to improve alignment and among teams when it comes to SEO.
 Whether included in the speaker’s talking points or brought up by attendees during the Q&A portions, it’s clear that this is a major challenge regardless of industry or business size.